HadessCS/Zhina/README.md

-A simple app to exfiltration data with ipfs and some features.
+A simple app to exfiltration data with some features.